-As a result of the Investigation, the Audit Committee concluded that (i) our previously reported liabilities associated with warranty-related obligations and the cost of revenue associated with the recognition of those liabilities were materially misstated, (ii) our now former Chief Financial Officer and certain former accounting staff negligently failed to properly record the liabilities for warranty-related obligations and cost of revenue, and (iii) our now former Chief Financial Officer and certain former accounting staff intentionally failed to disclose certain information to the Board of Directors and our external independent auditors regarding the applicable costs incurred and expected to be incurred in connection with the warranty-related obligations.
+As a result of the Investigation, the Audit Committee concluded that (i) our previously reported liabilities associated with warranty-related obligations and the cost of revenue associated with the recognition of those liabilities were materially misstated, (ii) our now former Chief Financial Officer and certain former accounting staff negligently failed to properly record the liabilities for warranty-related obligations and cost of revenue, and (iii) our now former Chief Financial Officer and certain former accounting staff negligently failed to properly record the liabilities for warranty-related obligations and cost of revenue, and (iii) our now former Chief Financial Officer and certain former accounting staff intentionally failed to disclose certain information to the Board of Directors and our external independent auditors regarding the applicable costs incurred and expected to be incurred in connection with the warranty-related obligations.
 In connection with these findings, our former Chief Financial Officer resigned.
-Given these findings, and as discussed in Note 2 of the "Notes to Consolidated Financial Statements" included elsewhere in the registration statement of which this prospectus forms a part, we have restated our consolidated financial statements for the years ended

-December 31, 2020 and 2019 and unaudited quarterly financial information for the quarter ended March 31, 2021 and for each of the quarters in the year ended December 31, 2020 to correct misstatements associated with the Investigation.
+Given these findings, and as discussed in Note 2 of the "Notes to the Consolidated Financial Statements" included elsewhere in the registration statement of which this prospectus forms a part, we have restated our consolidated financial statements for the years ended December 31, 2020 and 2019 and unaudited quarterly financial information for the quarter ended March 31, 2021 and for each of the quarters in the year ended December 31, 2020 to correct misstatements associated with the Investigation.

-As discussed below in Management's Annual Report on Internal Control Over Financial Reporting, we have identified material weaknesses in our internal control over financial reporting as of December 31, 2021, which remained unremediated as of March 31, 2022, June 30, 2022 and September 30, 2022.
+As discussed below in Management's Annual Report on Internal Control Over Financial Reporting, we have identified material weaknesses in our internal control over financial reporting as of December 31, 2021, which remained unremediated as of March 31, 2022 and June 30, 2022.
 Nevertheless, based on a number of factors, including the completion of the Audit Committee's investigation, our internal review that identified the need to restate our previously issued financial statements and the performance of additional procedures by management designed to ensure the reliability of our financial reporting, we believe that the annual consolidated and interim condensed consolidated financial statements in the registration statement of which this prospectus forms a part fairly present, in all material respects, our financial position, results of operations and cash flows as of the dates, and for the periods, presented, in conformity with generally accepted accounting principles in the United States of America ("GAAP").